louixs/ubersicht_gmail/README.md

 2. Go to https://console.developers.google.com > click on API Project > select Create project > fill in your project name > click on create
 3. Make sure you are in API Manager
 4. Select Credentials > select Create credentials > select OAuth client ID > select Other > fill in the name such as ubersicht > copy client ID and client secret > paste them in the gmail.coffee file after CLIENT_ID: and CLIENT_SECRET: They are located on the top.
 Note that you would need to store them as string i.e. surround them with ```""```.
-The cred file should look like the following:
+Your gmail.coffee file should look like the following:

     ```
     CLIENT_ID: "your_client_id"